ardakashutosh05/crud-app/README.md

 13. ⚙️ Kubernetes Setup (via Script)

-We already have a script for Kubernetes setup.
+We already have a script for Kubernetes setup:

 cd script/
 chmod 777 setup-k8s.sh